glasgowneuro/attys-ep/README.md

 # Running attys-ep

-Just type: "./attys-ep" or start it from the start menu under Windows.
+Just type: "attys-ep" or start it from the applications menu.

 # Credits